qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 Repetition is a poor way to reach a window of a few instructions.
 A failpoint is a named place in libshiboken where a test stops one thread, so the second one arrives in the order the test wants, every time - a test that fails on an unfixed revision rather than in one run out of fourteen.
-Five of them exist, either side of the windows that matter: before weakrefs are cleared and before the C++ destructor runs, after a lease is taken and before it is handed back, and before `destroy()` detaches `cptr`.
+Six of them exist, either side of the windows that matter: before weakrefs are cleared and before the C++ destructor runs, after a lease is taken and before it is handed back, before `destroy()` detaches `cptr`, and inside a traversal of the class-inheritance graph with one iterator alive.
 `Shiboken.failpointNames()` lists what a build has; a release build has none and the tests skip.